axv0419/kafka-cloud-replicator/Readme.md

 export SOURCE_SIDE_TUNNEL_IP=433.34.23.45
 export DESTINATION_SIDE_TUNNEL_IP=476.34.23.45
+## -- Shared Secret for enabling trust between two ends of the tunnel
+export SHARED_SECRET='list here have high-quality instruction and are priced appropriately'
 ```
 > Firewall ports will need to be opened - Read the output of following commands.